Intrinsec/comission/README.md

 ## Docker

 We are not publishing any official image yet.
-To use the tool with docker, you can build an image with :
+To use the tool with docker, you can build an image.
+In the project folder, build with:

 ```
-docker build -t intrinsec/comission .
+docker build -t isec/comission .
 ```

 Then run it with :

 ```
-docker run -it --rm -v /TARGET_PATH/:/cms_path/ -v /OUTPUT_DIR/:/output/ intrinsec/comission -d /cms_path/ -c drupal -o /output/test_docker.xlsx
+docker run -it --rm -v /TARGET_PATH/:/cms_path/ -v /OUTPUT_DIR/:/output/ isec/comission -d /cms_path/ -c drupal -o /output/test_docker.xlsx
 ```

 ### Copyright and License